 How to Dry and Cure Your Cannabis

 Growers like to water cure, freeze-dry, or dry ice cure their plants.
-However, in this guide, I will focus on a tried and trusted drying and curing method.
+However, in this guide, we will focus on a tried and trusted drying and curing method.

 You begin the drying process as soon as you harvest your cannabis.
-When growers cut down the weed, they immediately notice how sticky and wet the flowers are.
-This is an excellent indication of your plants’ psychoactive resin levels.
+When growers cut down the marijuana, they immediately notice how sticky and wet the flowers are.
+This is an excellent indication of your plants’ intoxicating resin levels.
 However, if you leave things as they are, you invite bacteria and fungi.
-Let’s go through the cannabis drying steps.

 There is ‘wet trimming’ and ‘dry trimming.’
 The former involves trimming the plants as soon as they are ripe.
-Cut off branches individually and use shears to trim down unnecessary plant matter off each one.
-Don’t get rid of all the sugar leaves, because their lower cannabinoid content makes them ideal for edibles.
+Cut off branches individually and use shears to trim down unnecessary plant matter.
+Don’t eliminate all the sugar leaves because their lower cannabinoid content makes them ideal for edibles.